Home > Programs > Bureau of Natural Resources > Division of Forest Environment

 Major functions carried out by the Program include: Operation & Maintenance of 40,000 acres (6% of the state's land area), Forest Fire Control, Law Enforcement, Forest Management, Insect & Disease Management, Forest Health Monitoring, Landowner Assistance Programs, Urban and Community Forestry Program, Conservation Education Program, Forest Legacy Acquisition Program, Timber Sales, Arborist Licensing - Tree Warden, and Recreation Management.

-In addition, the Division manages the George Washington Campground, Pulaski Recreation Area, the Reynolds Horsemanís Area and Campground, as well as two intensively used beaches, and a snowmobile and cross-country skiing program.
-In addition, the Division manages the Reynolds Horsemanís Area and Campground.
+In addition, the Division manages the George Washington Campground, Pulaski Recreation Area, the Reynolds Horseman's Area and Campground, as well as two intensively used beaches, and a snowmobile and cross-country skiing program.

 Volunteer Fire Assistance (VFA) Program Grants Request